greenelab/covid19-review/content/response-to-reviews/pathogenesis-v1.md

 This conclusion cites two articles, one of which (Richt et al., 2012 in PLoS One) examined swine influenza A virus (H2N3) in macaques and found higher replication of swine H2N3 than human H2N2 in the nasal mucosa and lung tissue.
 The other (Nicholls et al., 2006 in PLoS Medicine) reported the cellular localization of the SARS-CoV-1 virus in deceased SARS patients using a monoclonal antibody, concluding that the virus's "chief target" is the pulmonary alveolar epithelium.
 Based on these citations, it doesn't seem appropriate to conclude that the respiratory mucosa does not provide protection at all, but rather that viruses vary in their ability to bypass its protection.
-Based on this, the sentence has been rephrased to read: "Infecting the epithelium can help viruses such as SARS-CoV-1 bypass the physical barriers, such as mucus, that comprise the immune system's first line of defense."
+Therefore, the sentence has been rephrased to read: "Infecting the epithelium can help viruses such as SARS-CoV-1 bypass the physical barriers, such as mucus, that comprise the immune system's first line of defense."
 **

 2.4 Line 275 - suggest changing "can facilitate" to "may facilitate"